top of page

 Ready to dive in and experience the magic of growing your own mushrooms?
 We’re here to help you every step of the way!
 Here’s a quick overview of what you’ll need, much of which you can find right here at Virginia Spores:

 • Mushroom Spawn: This is the "seed" for your mushrooms.
-We offer high-quality Grain Spawn and ready-to-fruit Fruiting Blocks to get you started quickly.
+We offer high-quality Grain Spawn and ready-to-fruit Fruiting Blocks to help you start quickly.

 • Substrate: This is the food source for your mushrooms.
 You can use materials like straw or sawdust.
 We provide perfectly balanced options like hardwood pellets, soybean hulls, and even pre-pasteurized and sterilized substrates to ensure your success.